10 splurges in Door County

 Two sailboat cruises at sunset from Fish Creek.
 It's $90 for a two-hour cruise on the 42-foot schooner Friendly from Friendly Charters, which also offers cruises at noon, $80 for two.

 Three-course meal for two at a fancy restaurant.
-The Waterfront in Sister Bay and Wickman House in Ellison Bay are popular special-occasion restaurants, as are the Cookery and White Gull Inn in Fish Creek and Parador and Trio in Egg Harbor.
+The Waterfront in Sister Bay and Wickman House in Ellison Bay are popular special-occasion restaurants, as are Alexander's in Fish Creek and Parador in Egg Harbor.

 You can tour the many wineries for little or nothing, and lighthouses for a few dollars.